stackotter/delta-client/Readme.md

 # Perform a release build, output the .app to the current directory, and show a fancy progress bar in a pop-up window
 swift bundler build -c release -o . -p

+# If you want to work on it in Xcode
+swift bundler generate-xcode-support
+# And then open Package.swift with Xcode and you'll be able to build it from Xcode too
 ```

 ## Minecraft version support